Total Views

 Oil Painting Of My Daughter

-My daughter will be graduating next summer and one of the things she ask me for was a portrait painting.
+My daughter will be graduating next summer, and one of the things she asked for was a portrait painting—something personal and handmade to mark this milestone.

 Tuesday, August 30, 2011